Richard A. Pauling

 Richard Pauling (1809–1881, sometimes referred to as Paulding) was a portrait and landscape artist who was active in the United States, England and Canada in the mid-nineteenth century.
 His work is in the collections of Library and Archives Canada, the New York Historical Society, the Albany Institute of History and Art, and the Louisiana State Museum.

 Early years

 Richard Alexander Pauling was born December 24, 1809, in Calcutta, Bengal, India, where his father, Richard, worked for the East India Company.
-His mother Ann (nee Lennox) died in April 1813, and Richard was most likely sent to England to live with relatives shortly afterward.
+His mother, Ann (nee Lennox), died in April 1813, and Richard was most likely sent to England to live with relatives shortly afterwards.
 His father remarried and had two other children, but he also died in Calcutta in 1822.